grei-ufc/pade/docs/user/behaviours-and-messages/behaviours.md

 ## Contact us
+All the presented code examples can be found at the `pade/examples/behaviours-and-messages/` directory of this repository.

 If you find a bug or need any specific help, feel free to visit us or submit an _issue_ on [GitHub](https://github.com/grei-ufc/pade).
 We appreciate contributions to make PADE better. ;)

 Written by [Italo Campos](mailto:italo.ramon.campos@gmail.com) with [StackEdit](https://stackedit.io/).